PrestaShop/prestashop.github.io/content/news/posts/2026/prestashop-developer-conference-2025-keynote-sessions.md

 \---
 layout: post
 title: PrestaShop Developer Conference 2025: Filmed Morning Sessions and Q\&A Now Available
-subtitle: Follow the opening sessions and Questions \& Answers from the 2025 Event
+subtitle: Follow the opening sessions and questions \& answers from the 2025 event
 date: 2026-01-06
 authors: \[ coffrep \]
 icon: icon-leaf